isomerpages/moe-ganengsengpri/_gesps-learning-experiences/English.md

 P5&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Persuasive Speech (prepared)<br>
 P6&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Persuasive Speech (prepared and impromptu)

-<p></p><p align="justify">The students are taught to use their voice more effectively as they discover new ways to create and present the language.
+<p align="justify">The students are taught to use their voice more effectively as they discover new ways to create and present the language.
 At the end of the oracy lessons, students take turns to showcase their oratorical skills before their classmates.
 It is always an enjoyable time as the class plays both audience and performer for the day.&nbsp;Besides presenting for confidence, dialogic conversations are incorporated in English lessons to equip students with communication and dialogic skills.

  </p><figure>
 <img src="/images/PersuasiveSpeech.jpeg" style="width:80%">